kronostar/flacsplit/README.md

 flacsplit
 =========

-A perl script to split a flac using a cue sheet into other formats/individual tracks
+Split out individual tracks from a flac encoded CD image              Requires a cue sheet for the CD Files written to artist/album/track in current directory